 their capability to provide or access suitable training material.

 Whilst the RTPP does not apply to the content of training material it is expected that, for relevance, the RTP’s training material shall reflect the requirements of IEC TC 31 publications as a minimum.
 Similarly, the scope and content of training material need not be aligned with nor guided by IECEx OD 504 but shall not be in conflict with OD 504.
+However, training courses which are identified as being aligned to IECEx Units of Competence shall have, as a minimum, content aligned to and guided by IECEx OD 504.

 An RTP may issue, in addition to other documents unique to their organization or other parties, some form of a ‘record of attendance’.
 The content and format should be established by IECEx Management Committee (ExMC) to ensure consistency in any disclaimer or limitation statements and determination concerning use or not of the IECEx logo.